 “This is your new purpose finder,” Crysler says.
 “It’s more objective and comprehensive than your coach at home because he or she doesn’t see every shot you hit.
 So share its recommendations with your coach and design your plan together.”

-“I will be challenging more of my students to climb on the Arccos bandwagon for 2021,” Rice says.
+“I will be challenging more of my students to climb on the Arccos bandwagon this year,” Rice says.
 I know they can all get better with the help of the data that Arccos provides, without even practicing or working at it.
 This is 'low-hanging fruit' when it comes to making improvements.
 We all need to understand our strengths and weaknesses and the information is invaluable.”